vilien/justreq/README.md

 A caching proxy server for testing interface of HTTP or HTTPS.
 A never offline testing interface server.
 It can help us to develop offline.
 It's especially useful for Front-End developers.

 ## Features
 * Each request will be cached.
-Tt can make us be absorbed in develop whether online or offline.
+It can make us be absorbed in develop whether online or offline.
 * Substitution of interface.
 We can use other file to substitute interface, such as JSON, TXT and so on.
-* The JRS script as PHP.
+* We make an script named JRS, just like PHP.
 It can customize more flexible interface, and even develop a site.
 * Support for ES6, ES7, can develop more efficient.
 * Support for CORS(Cross-Origin Resource Sharing), so it can work for Web Front-End.

 ## Install
-Install [Node.js](https://nodejs.org/en/) first, then run this for install CLI of JUSTREQ
+Install [Node.js](https://nodejs.org/en/) first, then run this to install CLI of JUSTREQ
 ```
 npm install -g justreq-cli
 ```